RakhithJK/YT-Spammer-Purge-wiki/Logging.md

 * Whether you chose to ban the commenters
 * What action you took on the commenters (removed, held for review, reported, etc)
 * A list of every matched comment, each with:
   * Comment Text (Extremely long comments are truncated after 1500 characters.
-'Newlines' are also removed from the log file)
+'Newlines' are also removed.)
   * Author Name
   * Author's Channel ID
   * The video title (in certain modes)